Customise Consent Preferences

 • Tax Installment Payment Plan (TIPP)

-The city will only disclose personal information in accordance with the Freedom of Information and Protection of Privacy Act (FOIP).
+The City will only disclose personal information in accordance with the Freedom of Information and Protection of Privacy Act (FOIP).
 Circumstances may include but are not limited to written consent by the owner of the personal information, identified internal program(s), department use or requirement(s) or permission to do so by law.

 Accuracy of Personal Information

 The City of Leduc strives to keep personal information as accurate and up-to-date as possible.
-It is, however, the responsibility of the party who supplied the information to advise the city of when changes are required, i.e.) change of name, address or phone number.
+It is, however, the responsibility of the party who supplied the information to advise the City of when changes are required, i.e.) change of name, address, or phone number.

 Privacy Impact Assessments (PIA)